-- Enter Alt+Q by clicking into the input area and pressing that key combination. - Confirm the settings with OK.
+- Press shortcut Alt+Q. For this click in the input area and then press the shortcut. - Confirm the settings with ok.

 Example

 Create, under the first button, another button for reloading the configuration with the label Reloadand Alt+R, as well as the corresponding keyboard shortcut.
 Use RT-reload as the function.